 Get the golden touch

-Call them too much and they might get annoyed or feel overwhelmed.
-They might ditch you and head off elsewhere.
+Call them too much then they might get annoyed or feel overwhelmed and head off elsewhere.

-Being a pest doesn’t work nor does the silent treatment.
+Being too keen doesn’t work, nor does the silent treatment.
 So, what is the best rule of thumb when it comes to contacting your customers?

 Keeping in touch with customers is a fine balance.
 You don’t want to overdo it and you don’t want to do it too sparingly.
 You have to find the perfect balance.
 You want customer touch points that set the right vibe and mood.

 Wouldn’t it be nice if there was a definite guide to pinpoint how often to email customers or when to call them?
 If only it was that easy…

 The best advice we can give is to keep testing.
 Experiment with “when to follow-up” during the initial “get-to-know-you” process.